Magicccrafter/JumpAndRun/README.md

 3. If you want that the player right clicks on a button, or go to a pressure plate, you can use the setup stick (/jumpandrun setupstick).
 If you left click on someting, its set as the block, pressure plate or button.
 Every time you can reset this.

+## Configuration
+`showActionbar: true`
+You can configure if the actionbar is shown `activateHighscoreSystem: true`
+You can configure if the highscore system is active

 # API
 **Important!** This API is not the final API of the plugin.
 Every time there can be a change.
 **Important!** The Listener in the example used, is from the Bukkit API and not from the JumpAndRunAPI